ccztux/glsysbackup/README.md

+## Features:
+- Lock functionality.
+Only one instance is possible to run.
+(Lock file and check with pgrep)
+- Verbose logging to stdout and/or system logfile and/or individual logfile.
+- Excluding of files
+- Backupfile rotation
+- Creates a file with installed packages (rpm || dpkg)
+- Encryption with openssl
+- CLI options and arguments
+- Renicing
+- Re-ioniceing
+- Execution of pre-backup-script
+- Execution of post-backup-script

+## Description:
+1. Check if the required binaries exists
+2. Set configuration of logHandler
+3. Check if glsysbackup will be exectuted with root privileges
+4. Get and log the user, who starts glsysbackup
+5. Check if bash version meets requirements
+6. Check if an instance is already running via lockfile and pgrep
+7. Re-nice glsysbackup if required
+8. Re-ionice glsysbackup if required
+9. Execute the pre-backup-script, if it is defined and executeable
+10. Rotation of backup files
+11. Create file with installed packages
+12. Build excluding options from config array
+13. Make the tar backup
+14. Enrypt the backup with openssl if required
+15. Execute the post-backup-script, if it is defined and executeable

 ## It requires the following binaries:
 - **bash** (Version 3 || 4)
 - **which** to get the full path to the required binaries through environment variable $PATH